alekst-png/year3-client-project-1/README.md

 - This just functions as a way to view the code I wrote for the group project (from Novemeber and December 2023).
 - Any sensitive data has been changed in the files.
 - Any imports with original paths to files are left to show how the files were orginally laid out in the private repository.
+- This was developed using the MERN stack.

 ## Images of what my features look like (from original repository)
 Graph Page: